custom-components/youtube/README.md

 * published: The time and date the video was published
 * stream: If the video was streamed live
 * live: If the video is live now
+* channel_live: If any video on the channel is currently live

 ***